 In 1991 my husband Irv and I moved to Sarasota, Fl. to retire....but of course we had to find something to do.
 We couldn't just sit around and relax, so we opened a little glass gallery and studio to fill our time.
 Glass Reflections, a glass gallery in the heart of the art gallery/antique district in Sarasota with my fusing studio, Glasstudio-West in the rear, was born.
 At that time I had enough room for one cutting table and a small kiln.
 In no time at all customers, after seeing my fused and slumped art wanted to learn how they could make glass, so I started teaching one on one.
 Eventually a space two doors down became available and I opened a larger studio where I taught fusing and slumping.
 Expanding the business, I brought in teachers to instruct stained glass and beadmaking.
 In 2000 'Sarasota School of Glass' was founded.
 We had 8 teachers and offered 30 different classes.

-Four years later we again moved, expanding to larger quarters at Northgate Center and four years after that to Clark Rd. where we now have 3500 sq. ft. of space, sharing it with our sister company, Firelite Forms, which our daughter Jini now owns and runs with her husband Gary.
+Four years later we moved again, expanding to larger quarters at Northgate Center and four years after that to Clark Rd. where we now have 3500 sq. ft. of space, sharing it with our sister company, Firelite Forms, which our daughter Jini now owns and runs with her husband Gary.
 We manufacture slumping molds for the glass fusing industry selling our products worldwide.
 We are proud to say that we are the largest manufacturer of slumping molds 'Made in the USA' with our pouring facility on premises.